-Framing the walls and laying the electrical wires in a school bus conversion involves a lot of patience.
-Building walls in a school bus is not the same as in a house.
+How to frame skoolie walls…it’s a big question!
+Framing the walls and planning the electrical for your skoolie requires a lot of patience.
+Constructing walls in a skoolie is not the same as in a house.
 You can’t use a level (see below), you have a curved roof to work with, and you have to make it sturdy enough for the road.
-Laying the electrical requires a lot of pre-planning regarding your power needs and where you’ll need outlets/lights/switches/etc.
+Planning the electrical requires a lot of forethough regarding your power needs and where you’ll place outlets/lights/switches/etc.

 - Your chosen lumber*

-- Impact driver and drill (this was the combo kit that we used through the whole conversion)
+- And impact driver and drill (we used this combo kit through our entire conversion)

 - Tape measure